simeg/eureka/README.md

 This configuration will be stored in `~/.eureka/`.

 After the setup simply run `eureka` to capture an idea.
-It will then be committed and pushed to `origin/master`.
+It will then be committed and pushed to the `origin` remote and the branch name of your choice.

 View your stored ideas with the `-v` or `--view` flag.